lerner101/AI-Game-Agent/README.md

 ### Final Report
 The final report/Analysis of my agent can be found in the **Final_Report.pdf**

+### View MiniMax Algorithm
+Code used for Agent in competition can be found in Agenta/student_agent

 ## Setup

 To setup the game, clone this repository and install the dependencies: